zankoocode/zankoocode/README.md

 - 👋 Hi, I’m @zankoocode
-- 👀 I’m love crypto programming
+- 👀 I love crypto programming
 - 💞️ I’m looking to collaborate on with people who build and create greate projects
 - 📫 How to reach me : +1(707)-343-8601 (whatsapp) and zankoocode on LinkedIn